This site presents John Hall's recent solo and collaborative projects including video, soundworks, performances and other visual art work.

-Elsewhere John's work continues to provide often overlapping spaces for individual and collaborative practice around community and locality through new partnerships with artists, schools, and community groups.
+John's work continues to provide overlapping spaces for individual and collaborative practice around community and locality through new partnerships with artists, schools, and community groups.

-Johns 2020 film 'Horngarth' on the craft and logistics of the Whitby Penny Hedge Service featured in this years Whitby and Furness Tradition folk festivals, and has been hosted by the Folklore Society.
-Other work on the Horngarth, including music and video, text and audio montage are on this site, along with print and vinyl editions on the merch pages
+John's 2020 film 'Horngarth' on the craft and logistics of the Whitby Penny Hedge Service featured in the Whitby and Furness Tradition folk festivals, and has been hosted by the Folklore Society.
+Other work on the Horngarth, including music and video, text and audio montage are on this site.
+His new single and a book on home made and personalised record sleeves appear this year.

 " there's a great air of reassurance carried in your film.
 Perhaps it's the combination of Lol's rich voice and his steady pace recounting the why's and wherefores, unquestioning something that is and that will be..I hope Lol et al can make it happen next year.'